rik404/APPFLx-doc/tutorials/create_fed.rst

 4. Click **Save** and then you can see your newly created group in the dashboard.

 5. To invite collaborators to join the federation, go to the dashboard page and click **Group Manage** button next to your created federation, and this will open the Globus group management page.
 Click **Members** tab on the top, and then click **Invite Others to Join** on the top right.
-Then you can invite your collaborator by typing their name or email address.
+Then you can invite your collaborators by typing their name or email address.